abhiSyncd/Java-Threads-Step-By-Step/5-a-RaceCondition-I/readMe.md

-# Section 4-II - Lock API : ReetrantReadWriteLock
+#  4-II - Lock API : ReetrantReadWriteLock

 **a) Problem with ReetrantLock**